ThatDudeJude/Land_Guardian/PROMPTS.md

 ## Prompt: It was totally the localStorage.
 Now, I want you to remove the close button on the tour modal in line 591 of 'landguardian/app/templates/dashboard.html' (see below for file content) .
 Only allow the new user to proceed with the tour or go back to the welcome page.
 I also want yout to add spacing between the buttons in lines 58 and 64 of 'landguardian/app/templates/welcome.html' (see below for file content) for mobile screens.

 Explanation: Removed the close button from tour modal to force users to either proceed with tour or skip back to welcome page, and added mobile spacing (mb-2 mb-md-0) to welcome page buttons for better mobile layout.
+## Prompt: Context: Introducing a new feature, a recommendation system.
+Task: Create the recommendation engine foundation for LandGuardian.
+You can adapt the following code suggestion to the existing code. [code provided]

+Explanation: Created recommendations.py module with the provided functions for soil, vegetation, and priority action recommendations.

+## Prompt: No, just add the functions in a recommendations.py file.
+We will do the rest later step by step.
+Make sure to follow the rules in 'Land-Guardian-Rules.md' and 'USER_RULES.md'

+Explanation: Created landguardian/app/recommendations.py with the recommendation functions, including proper docstrings and following PEP 8 standards.